Counting the number of trigonal curves of genus 5 over finite fields: The case of more than 5 extra singularities.

-\begin{example} We count the number of curves of the type where the components and singularities are all defined over $k$.
-Take two $k$-lines $L,L'$ and three $k$-points on each line that are not the intersection point.
-There is a $\mathbb{P}^3$ of cubics through the six points.
-From this we subtract the reducible cubics through the six points.
+\textbf{A nonsingular cubic and two $k$-lines.} \\ Take 2 $k$-lines $L,L'$ and 3 $k$-points on each line that are not the intersection point.
+There is a $\mathbb{P}^3$ of cubics through the 6 points.
+From this we subtract the reducible cubics through the 6 points.
 We get a reducible cubic by taking any $k$-line together with the lines $L,L'$.
-Or we can take a line though two of the points and an irreducible conic through the other four points.
-Finally we can take three lines connecting the six points such that none of the lines is $L$ or $L'$.
+Or we can take a line though 2 of the points and an irreducible conic through the other 4 points.
+Finally we can take 3 lines connecting the 6 points such that none of the lines is $L$ or $L'$.

-We also subtract the singular irreducible cubics we counted in Example \ref{eightcubic}.
+We also subtract the singular irreducible cubics we counted above.
 This gives us